 Every stage of the event will be filmed and subjects' intoxication will be constantly monitored using Secure Continuous Remote Alcohol Monitoring technology.

 The experiment measures variables including gender, weight and consumption of food, and examines the effects of different types of alcohol.

 '$10,000 ride home'

-Representatives from the FBI, the Riverton Volunteer Fire Department, Volunteers of America, Fremont Counseling and the Wyoming Department of Corrections will answer questions and explain the full effects of a DUI arrest or crash, including psychological effects and legal repercussions.
+Representatives from the FBI, the Riverton Volunteer Fire Department, Volunteers of America, Fremont Counseling and the Wyoming Department of Corrections will answer questions and explain the full effects of a DUIR00;arrest or crash, including psychological effects and legal repercussions.

 Injury Prevention Resources executive director Noel Cooper said driving drunk has been called "the $10,000 ride home."